RayBenefield/transmutation/worklog.md

 # Work Log

+## #52

+I spent a lot of this time trying to fix the patching commit message for adding skip ci to the header.
+Now I need to go through the history and rebase all the messages, but I think I'm good for the most part.
+Just historical fixing.
+I've also noticed that tags aren't being properly created in Travis so I have to look deeper into that.
+I'm so confused!!!
+But I'm getting closer.
+Going to the movies for now, I'll fix this tonight or in the morning hopefully.
+So close I think all that is left for cleaning up is setting up the changelog system and a few more just minor clean up stuff and then a CONTRIBUTING document.

 ## #51

 Went through and fixed some of the skip ci messages and moved them all to the